vta/Managed-and-Tolled-Lanes-Feed-Specification/mtlfs.md

 mtlfs.json                  | Optional      | Auto-discovery file that links to all of the other files published by the system.
-This file is optional, but highly recommended. toll_authority_info.json    | Yes           | Describes the system including System operator, URLs, contact info, time zone general_toll_info.json      | Yes           | Describes toll payment methods, min and max tolls, and restrictions toll_signs.json             | Optional      | Describes where the physical toll signs are located toll_periods.json           | Optional      | Describes the name and operational dates and times of the facilities toll_status.json           | Optional      | Provides realtime info of the prices and messaging of the toll signs toll_facility.json          | Optional      | Describes the lane types of the facility toll_destination.json       | Yes           | Describes entrances and exits to the facility
+This file is optional, but highly recommended. toll_authority_info.json    | Yes           | Describes the system including System operator, URLs, contact info, time zone general_toll_info.json      | Yes           | Describes toll payment methods, min and max tolls, and restrictions toll_periods.json           | Optional      | Describes the name and operational dates and times of the facilities toll_status.json           | Optional      | Provides realtime info of the prices and messaging of the toll signs toll_facility.json          | Optional      | Describes the lane types of the facility toll_destination.json       | Yes           | Describes entrances and exits to the facility toll_signs_geom.json     | Optional      | Describes where the physical toll signs are located facility_geom.json     | Optional      | Describes the different facilities's coverage area gantry_geom.json       | Required      | Describes where the physical toll signs are located

 ### Output Format
 Every JSON file presented in this specification except the three geojson files contains the same common header information at the top level of the JSON response object: